-Theorem 4.3.
+Theorem 4.
 Let G be a bipartite graph.
-Then

-$$hub(G) \le r(G) \le 2^{hub(G)} - 1.$$
+Then $hub(G) \le r(G) \le 2^{hub(G)} - 1$.

-In the remainder of this section, we prove this theorem.
-The first inequality directly follows from Lemma 4.4 because, by definition of readability, there exists an overlap labeling l of length r(G).
+In the remainder of this section, we will prove this theorem.
+The first inequality directly follows from Lemma 4 because, by definition of readability, there exists an overlap labeling l of length r(G).
 Then the l -decomposition of G is of size r(G) and satisfies the HUB-rule, implying $hub(G) \leq r(G)$.
-To prove the second inequality, we show:
+To prove the second inequality, we will need to show:

-Lemma 4.5.
-Let w be a decomposition of size k of a bipartite graph G that satisfies the HUB-rule.
-Then there is an overlap labeling of G of length $2^k - 1$.
+Lemma 5.
+Let w be a decomposition of size k satisfying the HUB-rule of a bipartite graph G. Then there is an overlap labeling of G of length $2^k - 1$.